learn-software-engineering/learn-software-engineering/content/en/programming/0300-oop/0302-class-relations.md

    - The principle of "composition over inheritance" suggests favoring composition for more flexible designs.

 3. **Realisation vs Inheritance**
-   - Realisation is about implementing an interface, focusing on behavior.
+   - Realisation is about implementing an interface, focusing on behaviour.
-   - Inheritance is about extending a class, inheriting both state and behavior.
+   - Inheritance is about extending a class, inheriting both state and behaviour.

 4. **Dependency vs Association**
    - Dependency is a weaker, often temporary relationship (e.g., a method parameter).